John Findley Wallace: Panama Canal construction

-Post Panama Canal work
+Post-Panama Canal work

-Wallace went on to conceive and design the passenger terminal facilities for the Chicago & Northwestern Ry., in Chicago, 1905–06; was president of the Electric Properties Co., 1906–14; president of Westinghouse, Church, Kerr & Co., 1911–16, and chairman of the board of that firm, after 1906; engineering expert for the City Council Committee on Railway Terminals of the City of Chicago and chairman of the Chicago Railway Terminal Commission.
+Wallace went on to conceive and design the passenger terminal facilities for the Chicago & Northwestern Railway in Chicago from 1905 to 1906.
+He later served as president of the Electric Properties Company from 1906 to 1914; as president of Westinghouse, Church, Kerr & Company from 1911 to 1916, and chairman of the board of that firm after 1906; and as an engineering expert for the City Council Committee on Railway Terminals of the City of Chicago and chairman of the Chicago Railway Terminal Commission.

 Wallace was president of the American Society of Civil Engineers, American Railway Engineering Association, and Western Society of Engineers.
 He was a Republican and a Presbyterian.

-He was buried in Woodlawn Cemetery, Bronx, New York.
+He died in 1921 and was buried in Woodlawn Cemetery in the Bronx, New York.